Mustafa12z/ECSProject/README.md

 ### Docker.Yaml

-The docker.yaml pipeline is explained below, it is the pipeline we have that is responsible for building the docker image and uploading it to Amazon ECR, it is defined so that the build and push only triggers when a change has been made to the dockerfile
+The docker.yaml pipeline is explained below, it is the pipeline we have that is responsible for building the docker image and uploading it to Amazon ECR, it is defined so that the build and push only triggers when a change has been made to the application code

 Checkout Code: Pulls the latest code from the repository.
 Log in to Amazon ECR: Authenticates Docker with ECR, allowing it to push images to your ECR repository.